tomrichtermeier/comBGC-Filter/README.md

 Using --helpt gives you an overview of all parameters that can be modified, of which `-i`, `-o`, and `--cores` are required.

-    arguments:
+    comBGC arguments:
+        -h, --help
-        -h, --help            show this help message and exit -i [PATH(s) [PATH(s) ...]], --input [PATH(s) [PATH(s) ...]]
+        -i [PATH(s) [PATH(s) ...]], --input [PATH(s) [PATH(s) ...]] # required
+        -o [PATH], --outdir [PATH]                                  # required
+        -a [PATH], --antismash_multiple_samples [PATH]
+        -vv, --verbose
+        -v, --version
+        --cores [CORES]                                             # required
+        --min_length [LENGTH]
+        --contig_edge [BASES]
+        --sample_metadata [PATH]
+        --contig_metadata

+- `-o, --outdir`
-                                path(s) to the required output file(s) of antiSMASH, DeepBGC and/or GECCO these can be:
+- `-i, --input` path(s) to the required output file(s) of antiSMASH, DeepBGC and/or GECCO these can be:
                     - antiSMASH: <sample name>.gbk and (optional) knownclusterblast/ directory
                     - DeepBGC:   <sample name>.bgc.tsv
                     - GECCO:     <sample name>.clusters.tsv
                 Note: Please provide files from a single sample only.
 If you would like to summarize multiple samples, please see the --antismash_multiple_samples flag.
-        -o [PATH], --outdir [PATH]
-                                directory for comBGC output.
-Default: current directory -a [PATH], --antismash_multiple_samples [PATH]
+- `-o, --outdir` directory for comBGC output.
+Default: current directory
-                                directory of antiSMASH output.
+- `-a, --antismash_multiple_samples` directory of antiSMASH output.
 Should contain subfolders (one per sample).
 Can only be used if --input is not specified.
-        -vv, --verbose        increase output verbosity
+- `-vv, --verbose` increase output verbosity
-        -v, --version         show version number and exit --cores CORES         number of CPU cores to use --min_length LENGTH   Minimum length [bp] of BGC sequence to keep.
-Default: 3000 --contig_edge BASES   Exclude BGCs within X bases of the contig edge.
-Default: 2
+- `-v, --version` show version number and exit
+- `--cores` number of CPU cores to use
+- `--min_length` Minimum length [bp] of BGC sequence to keep.
+Default: 3000 bp
+- `--contig_edge` Exclude BGCs within X bases on the contig edge.
+Default: 2 bp
+- `--sample_metadata` Path to a TSV file containing sample metadata, e.g., 'path/to/sample_metadata.tsv'.
+The metadata table must have sample names in the first column and  contig IDs in the second column.
+- `--contig_metadata` Path to a TSV file containing contig metadata, e.g., 'path/to/contig_metadata.tsv'.
+The metadata table must have sample names in the first column and  contig IDs in the second column.

 **Example Usage**